 Seven Lynx HAS.3S machines were modified from 1989 for evaluation of new gear; these evaluation machines in particular featured the RAMS 4000 Central Tactical System, which integrated the Lynx's combat avionics systems and a datalink system to provide unified displays and system controls.
 These machines were redesignated "Lynx HAS.3CTS".

 The HAS.3CTS effort led to the Lynx HMA.8, with three of the HAS.3CTS machines specifically used for trials of HMA.8 systems.
-The Lynx HMA.8 was something of a parallel upgrade to the Army Lynx AH.7, featuring Gem 42 Series 200 engines with 686 kW (920 SHP), BERP rotor blades, and the wider, reverse direction composite tail rotor.
+The Lynx HMA.8 was something of a parallel upgrade to the Army Lynx AH.7, featuring Gem 42 Series 200 engines with 686 kW (920 SHP), BERP rotor blades, and the wider, reversed-rotating composite tail rotor.
 Externally, the HMA.8 featured an undernose drum radome for Seaspray Mark 3 360-degree radar, though due to economy measures the older 180 degree Seaspray Mark 1 was retained, fitted in the undernose radome; and a Sea Owl electro-optical "Passive Identification Device (PID)" fitted onto a turret in the nose.
-Other improvements include the RAMS 4000 CTS system evaluated on the Lynx HAS.3CTS machines, plus other new avionics such as a GPS navigation receiver, and the four-bag floatation gear that was retrofitted to some Lynx HAS.3 machines.
+Other improvements include the RAMS 4000 CTS system evaluated on the Lynx HAS.3CTS machines; plus other new avionics, such as a GPS navigation receiver; and the four-bag floatation gear that was retrofitted to some Lynx HAS.3 machines.

 * The specific fit of the Super Lynx export variants varied from customer to customer, the only common elements being the four-bag floatation system and the undernose radome -- though different radars could be fitted.
 Gem 42 engines were fitted initially, with the BERP main rotor, composite tail rotor, and a nose imager turret optional.
 Of course, avionics were customer-specific, with general provisions for different kinds of dipping sonar.
 New weapons options were also offered, with the ability to carry the Norwegian Kongsberg Penguin antiship missile as an alternative to the Sea Skua, as well as either US Stinger or French Mistral AAMs.